 To address disparities among our region’s most vulnerable populations, the Foundation also funds nonprofits that provide community-based, culturally competent, comprehensive services to children, older adults and disabled individuals.
 Our hope is that every metropolitan Washington resident can actively participate in a robust community life and maintain independent living for as long as possible.

-At our Fall Board of Directors’ Meeting, The Morris and Gwendolyn Cafritz Foundation awarded 123 grants for a total of $7,742,000.
+At our Fall Board of Directors’ Meeting in October 2018, The Morris and Gwendolyn Cafritz Foundation awarded 132 grants for a total of $9,670,000.
+Below is a list of our recent grantees who applied for a grant between March 2, 2018 and July 2, 2018.
+Please visit our Annual Report Page for a full list of Cafritz grantees.
 Below is a list of our recent grantees in this program area.